Moly-malibu/RScript.r/Movielens_projects_edx.md

-# True or False: In general, half star ratings are less common than whole star ratings (e.g., there are fewer ratings of 3.5 than there are ratings of 3 or 4, etc.).
+# H. True or False: In general, half star ratings are less common than whole star ratings (e.g., there are fewer ratings of 3.5 than there are ratings of 3 or 4, etc.).

 ```R